facebook/react-native-website/docs/permissionsandroid.md

 requestMultiple(permissions);
 ```

-Prompts the user to enable multiple permissions in the same dialog and returns an object with the permissions as keys and strings as values indicating whether the user allowed or denied the request
+Prompts the user to enable multiple permissions in the same dialog and returns an object with the permissions as keys and strings as values (see result strings above) indicating whether the user allowed or denied the request or does not want to be asked again.

 **Parameters:**